OUF5/TheEvent/README.md

 # TheEvent
-An Web engineering project that includes all aspects of FullStack set of skills
-# Project Name

 TheEvent is a web engineering project that includes a frontend developed using HTML, CSS, and Bootstrap, with a backend developed using EJS, NodeJS, and MongoDB.
 The project implements 5 API endpoints for data handling.